Join with people around the world in taking action on pressing global issues.

-In Italy, Avaazers participated in a stunning naked action to expose the need for open voting.
-Thousands of members sent direct messages to a key senator in the vote - changing his final position.
+Avaazers participated in a stunning naked action to expose the need for open voting.
+Thousands of members sent direct messages to a key senator in the vote - changing his final position!
 We defeated the secret ballot and helped expel Berlusconi from parliament.

 “My role requires me to be impartial, but it is essential for people like me in the institutions to receive and listen to the voice of the people.”

-When a 15-year-old rape survivor in the Maldives was sentenced to be flogged for also allegedly having consensual sex with another man, it put the global spotlight on these so-called paradise islands.
-Over 2 million Avaaz members signed a petition asking President Mohammed Waheed to intervene in the girl’s case and put an end to the practice of flogging altogether.
+When a 15 year-old rape survivor in the Maldives was sentenced to be flogged for also allegedly having consensual sex with another man, over 2 million Avaaz members signed a petition asking President Mohammed Waheed to intervene in the girl’s case and end the practice of flogging.

 “The Avaaz contribution was the spearhead of the campaign to overturn the flogging sentence; a petition signed by millions, a country visit, a public opinion survey... all proved irresistible.
 I hope Avaaz will continue to seek reform in Maldives.”

-Each year, greedy companies and wealthy individuals use tricky schemes to hide away an estimated $1 trillion, depriving governments of tax they need to fix our services and our countries.
-This year we spotted an opportunity to go after the missing money, built a massive petition and linked up with famous singer Baaba Maal and worked closely with Save the Children, ActionAid and other campaign groups to deliver our voices to David Cameron, G8 summit chair.
-Our letter signed by 21,000 business representatives helped position this as a pro-business, pro-citizen issue, and to shift the positions of Germany and Canada, resulting in an historic agreement that can get governments to work together to stop tax evasion.
+Our letter signed by 21,000 business representatives helped position this as a pro-business, pro-citizen issue, and to shift the positions of Germany and Canada, resulting in an agreement that can get governments to work together to stop tax evasion.
 The 'Lough Erne Declaration' was short on specifics, but gives us huge leverage in chasing governments to block shady tax schemes.

-When a Bangladeshi garment factory collapsed, killing over a thousand, Avaaz joined forces with labour organisations and targeted two massive retail giants.
+When a Bangladeshi garment factory collapsed, killing over a thousand people, Avaaz joined forces with labour organisations and targeted two massive retail giants.
 The aim: to get them to sign an enforceable worker safety plan that could be a model for the world.

-Avaaz members blanketed the H&M and GAP Facebook pages.
-And when our ad targeting H&M’s boss was turned down by a leading newspaper in Sweden a huge debate kicked off there, in the media and online.
-Senior H&M executives got right on the phone with Avaaz, and 3 days later embraced the agreement, prompting more than 75 other brands to follow in their footsteps!
-GAP and WalMart aren’t on the list yet, but we’re working on them.
+Avaazers blanketed the H&M and GAP Facebook pages.
+And when our ad targeting H&M’s boss was turned down by a leading Swedish newspaper a huge debate kicked off and senior H&M executives got right on the phone with Avaaz.
+3 days later, they agreed to sign a binding worker safety plan, prompting more than 75 other brands to follow in their footsteps.

 “There is no doubt in my mind that Avaaz played a pivotal role in persuading H&M to embrace the accord.”